yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 # Persistency

-When constructing a space, it is possible to provide [Space Persistency](./space-persistency.html) extensions using a NHibernate configuration.
+When constructing a Space, it is possible to provide [Space Persistency](./space-persistency.html) extensions using a NHibernate configuration.
 Here is an example of how it can be defined:

 {% highlight xml %}
 <?xml version="1.0" ?>